The Public Governance, Performance and Accountability Act 2013 (PGPA Act) and Rules commenced on 1 July 2014.

 Who should attend

-This training is designed to give all staff of those agencies some practical, easy-to-digest help in transitioning from the FMA Act to the new system – with a deeper focus on the elements of the new system relevant to the entry ofcontracts and other agreements and the spending of money.
+This training is designed to give all staff of those agencies some practical, easy-to-digest help in understanding the system and their obligations and accountabilities under it – with a deeper focus on the elements of the system relevant to the entry of contracts and other agreements and the spending of money.

 Participants will learn about: